linearfeatures

 with vertex (h,k)

-shows vertex, max/min, inc/dec
+easy access to finding vertex, max/min, inc/dec

 • Point-Slope Form: